 - Variable-rate plans

-What To Know About Electricity In McAllen?
+What To Know About Electricity In McAllen

 In any deregulated market, including McAllen, think about rates, contract length, discounts/promotions, rebates, and termination fees.